 Committed to creating safe places

-Ian Pugh, head of security at intu talks us through his role at intu in creating safe, happy places that customers love to visit
+Ian Pugh, head of security at intu talks us through his role at intu in creating safe, happy places for our visitors

 My security career began in 1985 after leaving the Army and my first role was a security officer working and living on the Wirral.
 I never thought that I would make a career in security but 32 years later after having worked at every supervisory and management level within my field, I feel very fortunate to now be responsible for the security strategy for intu and all the challenges that it brings.

-So how does a typical day look for me in my role as Head of Security at intu?
+So how does a typical day look for me in my role as Head of Security at intu, owner of many of the largest shopping centres in the UK?
 Well, it’s certainly varied and interesting, but most importantly very enjoyable.
-I receive great support from our senior team and centre teams, as well as a wide network of external contacts, all of whom play a part in ensuring that we provide a safe and secure environment in our centres for all our employees and guests.
+I receive great support from our senior team and centre teams, as well as a wide network of external contacts, all of whom play a part in ensuring that we provide a safe and secure environment in our centres for all our employees and visitors.

 Every day is different.
 I could be in one of our centres meeting with the teams, reviewing security or supporting with local police relationships.
 I could be at Head Office meeting the senior team to discuss strategy or reviewing our technology solutions to ensure that we deliver innovative security solutions across the group, or I could be in external meetings with one of our key partners or stakeholders.

 Working with others